PREDICT

 Example

-Given the following configuration on CI:
+Given the following configuration on CI (use single quotes to prevent shell expansion):

-KNAPSACK_PRO_PREDICT_DISABLED_ON_BRANCHES='main,staging' \
+KNAPSACK_PRO_PREDICT_DISABLED_ON_BRANCHES='main,staging,/release-.*/i' \

-KNAPSACK_PRO_PREDICT_DISABLED_ON_CHANGED_FILES='{Gemfile,Gemfile.lock}' \
+KNAPSACK_PRO_PREDICT_DISABLED_ON_CHANGED_FILES='{Gemfile.lock,package-lock.json}' \

 KNAPSACK_PRO_PREDICT_ALWAYS_RUN_TESTS='spec/features/**/*_spec.rb' \